 Sugar Wreck - This 110-meter long, four-masted steel sailing vessel sank about 100 years ago while carrying molasses.
 As a shallow wreck in just 7 meters of water, there will be plenty of bottom time for exploration.
 The wreck is now residence to green moral eels, turtles, octopus, nurse sharks and large schools of snappers.

-Bimini Islands - As the westernmost island group of the Bahamas, the Bimini Islands are renowned for the marine life brought by the warm Gulf Stream current.
+Bimini Islands - only on te 10 night itinerary - As the westernmost island group of the Bahamas, the Bimini Islands are renowned for the marine life brought by the warm Gulf Stream current.
 Found to the southwest of Grand Bahama Island and on the edge of an underwater cliff that drops hundreds of meters into the abyss, Bimini provides a variety of dive sites including walls, reefs, wrecks and caverns.
 Bimini Road (or Bimini Wall) plunges over 1300 meters into the deep and has been claimed to be part of the lost city of Atlantis.
 In the shallow waters between South Bimini and North Cat Cay can be found several wrecks including Spanish galleons, a WWI freighter, and the Sapona which ran aground in 1926 during a hurricane and remains partly above the surface.
 The Bimini Islands are famous for great hammerheads and bull shark sightings, best seen between January and March.
 There is also a chance to see humpback whales, sperm whales and whale sharks in the spring, with dolphins, eagle rays and various turtles seen year round.

 N.B.
 Master Liveaboards' policy excludes hand-feeding sharks.
 Instead, we will make use of some baiting/chumming to lure sharks to the boat.
 This entails a basket of fish to be hung in the water from the boat, spreading an enticing smell for the sharks.